Ravindrage/woo_variation_prod/README.md

 This code will insert data into mysql database .
 We need to Export table in CSV format and All variation product should be arrange in first variable and after that all variation.

+Uploaded excel Format is given and data should be In this Format.